The equivalence of isocapacitary notions of mass: The isoperimetric mass is the smallest

 The proof of \cref{prop:firstinequality} crucially builds on \cite[Theorem 17]{jauregui_lower_2019}.
 As already noted in \cite{benatti_isoperimetric_2025}, many of the assumptions in that theorem are included to ensure that the argument leading to \cite[Main Theorem]{huisken_inverse_2001} can be carried out.
 If one removes the ADM mass from the picture, \cite[Theorem 17]{jauregui_lower_2019} effectively requires an upper bound on the \textit{Hawking mass} for a sufficiently large class of surfaces.
 The Hawking mass of a closed $\CS^2$-surface $\Sigma$ is defined as

 where $\H$ is the mean curvature of $\Sigma$.
 The following statement is essentially \cite{jauregui_lower_2019}, tailored for our purposes.

-\begin{theorem}[\cite{jauregui_lower_2019}] Let $(M,g)$ be a Riemannian $3$-manifold with possibly empty compact smooth boundary.
-Suppose that the boundary consists of minimal surfaces and no other compact minimal surface is contained in $M$.
+\begin{theorem}[\cite{jauregui_lower_2019}] Let $(M,g)$ be a Riemannian $3$-manifold.
+Suppose that $M$ possibly has a smooth compact minimal boundary and no other compact minimal surface is contained in $M$.
 Assume that \cref{eq:isoperimetric_inequality} holds.
-If $\ma_H(\partial \Omega) \leq \ma<+\infty$ for every coexterior domain $\Omega$ with connected boundary, then $\ma_{\iso} \leq \ma$. \end{theorem}
+If $\ma_H(\partial \Omega) \leq \ma$ for every coexterior domain $\Omega$ with connected boundary, then $\ma_{\iso} \leq \ma$. \end{theorem}